Brilliant Pebbles: Absentee ratio

+Other problems

 Another issue raised was that the existing Soviet A-135 anti-ballistic missile system could be fired at the Pebbles.
-By timing such an attack moments before an ICBM launch, the A-135 system's 100 missiles could temporarily "punch a hole" for their ICBMs to fly through.
-Because of the absentee ratio, 1,000 additional pebbles would have to be added to the fleet to counter this possibility, while costing the Soviets nothing at all.
+By timing such an attack moments before an ICBM launch, the A-135 system's 100 missiles could destroy those pebbles approaching the USSR and temporarily "punch a hole" for their ICBMs to fly through.
+Because of the absentee ratio, 1,000 additional pebbles would have to be added to the fleet to counter this possibility, not 100.
+This sort of attack would cost the Soviets very little.

 Finally, there was another overarching technical issue that affected all of the space-based weapons.
 Since the late 1970s, the Soviets had used ground-based lasers to "paint" United States satellites on a number of occasions, in some cases temporarily blinding them.
 The APS report noted that the amount of energy needed to do this was very low, far less than the amount of energy needed to destroy a missile.
 This meant that while it was still unknown whether one could ever build a useful directed-energy anti-ICBM weapon, it was already possible to build an anti-SDI weapon that would blind such a system's sensors.
 One commentator went so far as to note that protecting the optics was "impossible".
+Such a system could be used against the pebbles in a fashion similar to the A-135, rendering them useless for a critical period while ICBMs were launched.